-Fortunately, if you’re on Medicare, they cannot take your entire recovery.
-Instead, there is a national formula that Medicare uses that will determine precisely how much you will be paying back Medicare after getting your settlement/judgment.
-Here, the California personal injury lawyers at GJEL Accident Attorneys discuss some important things that Medicare recipients need to know about personal injury claims and legal rights.
+Here, the California personal injury lawyers at GJEL Accident Attorneys discuss some important things that Medicare recipients need to know about Medicare’s relationship to personal injury claims, and your legal rights and obligations.